christopherbouey/SF_EMS_Response_Pred/README.md

 -Separated data into two categories: One for high-homeless areas and one for low-homeless areas

-    -Used these categories for EDA
+- Used these categories for EDA

 #### EDA
 ![Call Received to Dispatch Contacted](/Call_to_Disp.png)